-- severe pain or ache on one or both sides of your back
+- severe pain or aching on one or both sides of your lower back

-- sudden spasms of excruciating pain – this usually starts in the back below your ribs, radiating around your abdomen, and sometimes to your groin and genitals
+- sudden spasms of excruciating pain – these usually start in your back below your ribs and move down and around to the front of your abdomen (tummy)

 - blood in your urine